antosatko/Ruda/docs/docs/tutorial/error-handling.md

 # Error handling

+> ⚠️ Not implemented ⚠️: This feature is planned for the next update.

 Sometimes an operation can fail.
 For example, if you try to open a file that doesn't exist, or if you try to divide by zero.
 In Ruda, you can handle these errors using the `try` keyword.

 ```ruda